 This reduced outdoor life is due to fading (technically called photobleaching) that can occur.

 The fluorescent pigments that give the colour their insane brightness also will become ineffective over time when exposed to direct sunlight.
 If you are looking for a different option, browse our custom stickers UK made here.

 Therefore we recommend using fluorescent stickers for mostly indoor use.
 For example food & drinks packaging, or for short-term outdoor use.
 For example; special promotion labels or construction site warning stickers.

 Fluorescent stickers are generally only available in the following shades:

 More can be created however to do this the fluorescent pigment needs to be mixed with conventional colours.

 This causes there to be less fluorescent pigment in the final colour, so it will appear less bright.

 This is why we recommend sticking with these shades.
 By combining them with other colours you can create a massive variety of different effects & designs.

-If you would like to see how fluorescent stickers look in real life we can send you a sample pack free of charge.
-Just click the button below to receive your free sample pack
+If you want to see how fluorescent stickers look in real life, we can send you a sample pack for only £1.
+Just click the link below to receive your sample pack.

-If you have any questions or want to tell us about how you use fluorescent stickers, please leave a comment below.
+If you have any questions or want to tell us about how you use fluorescent stickers, please get in contact with us here.